Herring123/homey2/README.md

    - Everyone.

 - How will comments be used in the future?
-   - shared between classes, so i have created a pollymorphic association.
+   - Shared between classes, so i have created a pollymorphic association.

 - Any more information regarding the comments and status changes that could be displayed?
-   - time created and created by.
+   - Time created and created by.

 - Designs?
-   - with the time available, started to implement basic bootstrap.
+   - With the time available, started to implement basic bootstrap.

 - Form submit over AJAX?
    - Not needed for this scenario.
 Possibly it's clearer that changes are being logged on page refresh.